mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 As mentioned before, the plugin is configured through the file `application.properties` but we went ahead and linked the necessary variables to your environment variables (please refer to the table in the [overview](#overview) section).

 :::danger
-Since the connection to a PostgresSQL is always directly to a specific DB, more than one DBs cannot be observed at the same time.
+Since the connection to a PostgresSQL is always with a specific database instead of a host, more than one database cannot be observed at the same time like in MySQL or Oracle.
 Because of that we've replaced the `DATABASES_LIST` env var for the `DATABASE_NAME` (name of the DB you want to observe) and the `SCHEMAS_LIST` (comma separated list of the schemas you want to observe).
 :::